Robot dossier

 The Kuavo 5 is powered by Huawei Pangu Embodied Large Model; KaihongOS (OpenHarmony-based); external LLM ecosystem support.
 This AI platform handles the robot's perception processing, decision-making, and autonomous behavior.
 The sophistication of the AI directly impacts how well the robot handles unexpected situations, learns from its environment, and improves over time.

-The Kuavo 5 and FF Futurist are both humanoid robots, but they differ in key specifications, pricing, and manufacturer approach.
+The Kuavo 5 and FF Master are both humanoid robots, but they differ in key specifications, pricing, and manufacturer approach.
 Use the side-by-side comparison tool to see detailed differences in specs, sensors, and capabilities.
 You can also browse other similar robots below.

 Does the Kuavo 5 work with smart home systems?